oxygen/CachedPassthroughMirror/README.md

 ==============================
 Very simple HTTP passthrough mirror (proxy) with cache for large files.
 Originally written to cache large files for some repetitive operations.

-Writes to the cache and serves the large files at the same time (stream copy).
+Writes to the cache and serves the large files at the same time ([stream-copy](https://github.com/alexmingoia/stream-copy)).

+Uses [http-proxy](https://github.com/nodejitsu/node-http-proxy) for the HTTP proxy part.

 This cache saves bandwidth not latency.